Mandatory Continuing Education Requirement

 Can I use my specialty nursing certification to fulfill the continuing education requirements to renew my license?

-Please note: The CE exemption based on certification does not apply to the 2 hour Human Trafficking course requirement.
+Please note: The CE exemption based on certification does not apply to the 3 hour Safely Prescribing Controlled Substances course requirement nor the 2 hour Human Trafficking course requirement.

 Continuing Education is a requirement to renew a professional license.
 Section 456.025(7), F.S. requires the Department to implement an electronic continuing education tracking system for each biennial renewal cycle and to integrate such system into the licensure and renewal system.
 The two systems are now integrated.